JungleGiu/NoPunIntended/README.md

 - Display a random joke to the user
 - Display a new random joke when the user clicks a button
 - Make the UI more user friendly and appealing
-- Save the jokesStats in local and let the user rate them (optional)
+- Save the jokesStats in local and let the user rate them
 - Make the rating system editable till the user switches to another joke
 - Show the wheather for the user's location
+- Implement unit tests
 - Make the code more readable and maintainable

 ## 🚀 Getting started